-- The child is unable to participate in programs - The child is unable to participate in outdoor activities; - The child is diagnosed by a health care provider with a communicable disease; - The child has one or more of the following symptoms: - o Abnormal temperature of 37.5 °C (99.5 °F) or greater, or 35.5 °C (95.9 °F) or less; - Gastrointestinal symptoms: 2 episodes of diarrhea, or 2 episodes of vomiting, or 1 episode of diarrhea and 1 episode of vomiting; - Respiratory symptoms, with fever; - Any unidentified rash; - Persistent pain
+- The child is unable to participate in programs - The child is unable to participate in outdoor activities; - The child is diagnosed by a health care provider with a communicable disease; - The child has one or more of the following symptoms: - Abnormal temperature of 37.5 °C (99.5 °F) or greater, or 35.5 °C (95.9 °F) or less; - Gastrointestinal symptoms: 2 episodes of diarrhea, or 2 episodes of vomiting, or 1 episode of diarrhea and 1 episode of vomiting;

+- Respiratory symptoms, with fever;

+- Any unidentified rash;

+- Persistent pain

 Any child of staff with untreated head lice, pink eye, scabies, or ringworm should be excluded until treatment has been started.
-Refer to the WECHU's Guidelines to Communicable Diseases section of this document for more information on common infections and exclusion procedures.
+Refer to the WECHU's Guide to Common Infections for more information on common infections and exclusion procedures (www.wechu.org/guide-common-infections).

-B. General IPAC Policies and Procedures
+2. General IPAC Policies and Procedures